 We recently worked with a pharmacist who came to us after failing the speaking/listening portion of the TOEFL test 12 times.
 Passing this test was a necessary step for him in moving up in his career and failing it was holding him back.

-What he explained to me when he was describing his continued failure was that the test is no longer being administered and scored by humans, but instead by a computer who listens to the student speaking and makes its judgment on whether the human is intelligible and exhibits fluidity.
+What he explained to me when he was describing his continued failure was that the test is no longer being administered and scored by humans.
+Instead a computer listens to the student speaking and makes its judgment on whether the human is intelligible and exhibits fluidity.

 If you have an accent and ask Alexa to order “ink cartridges”, you might end up receiving “pink garbage bags”.